top of page

 Master of Public Policy program

 The goal of this experiential learning course is to challenge MPP students to view public policy through an urban lens, and inspire students to pursue policy careers focused on cities.
-The course is organized around field trips to meet MPP alumni working on a broad range of urban policy challenges in local, regional, provincial, and federal government, and culminates in a final project co-designed with partners in the non-profit sector, including the United Way Greater Toronto and The Shift.
+The course is organized around field trips to meet MPP alumni working on a broad range of urban policy challenges in local, regional, provincial, and federal government, and culminates in a final project co-designed with partners in the non-profit sector, including the United Way Greater Toronto, the Maytree Foundation, and The Shift.

 "All PPG courses should be taught like this one.
 The focus on experiential learning, talking to real-world professionals and preparing a real-world policy paper for an NGO added incredible value to my educational experience."